semrush/intergalactic/website/docs/components/slider/slider.md

 This design helps to reduce errors associated with homing (moving the hand from mouse to keyboard, and vice versa).
 When doing this, make sure that the keyboard shortcuts can still be used while the input has the focus state.

-- If the user enters a value through an input associated with the slider, the hover is not applied to the slider.
+- If the user enters a value through an input associated with the slider, the hover isn’t applied to the slider.
 The slider knob moves depending on the value entered into the input.

 | State        | Description                                                                                                 | Appearance                                           |
 | ------------ | ----------------------------------------------------------------------------------------------------------- | ---------------------------------------------------- |